WFCD/warframe.rs/README.md

 ## Contributing
 Contributions are more than welcome.
 To contribute simply fork this repository and make a PR.

-I use `clippy` for linting, and `rustfmt` for formatting.
+We use `clippy` for linting, and `rustfmt` for formatting.
 They are included as dev-dependencies in the `Cargo.toml`.